 The double-disc The Ludwigsburg Concert (november 1993) documents a live performance qith Bob Sheppard (sax), Marc Johnson (bass) and Mark Walker (drums).

-He also composed Twelve Days In The Shadow Of A Miracle (1986) for harp, flute, viola and synthesizer (recorded 1996 by the Debussy Trio).
+He also composed Twelve Days In The Shadow Of A Miracle (premiered in 1994) for harp, flute, viola and synthesizer (recorded in 1996 by the Debussy Trio).